-During FY 2020-21, short-term rent, mortgage, and utility assistance was made available to 431 PLWH residing within the 40 HOPWA-eligible county service area.
+During FY 2020-21, short-term rent, mortgage, and utility assistance was made available to 618 PLWH residing within the 40 HOPWA-eligible county service area.
 In addition, two project sponsors provided TBRA.
-Two agencies provided transitional housing to help clients maintain stable housing, and 14 agencies provided emergency housing through hotel/motel voucher assistance.
+Two agencies provided transitional housing to help clients maintain stable housing, and 13 agencies provided emergency housing through hotel/motel voucher assistance.
 Twelve project sponsors assisted clients in locating and securing housing through housing information services and/or security deposit assistance.
 All sponsors provided case management and other supportive services funded through HOPWA or other resources such as the federal Ryan White Part B program.
 Sponsors representing the 40 HOPWA-eligible county area expended funds by activity as follows:

-15% TBRA 45% Short-term rent, mortgage, and utility assistance 1% Permanent housing placement assistance (e.g., security deposits, first month's rent, credit checks, utility hookups) 8% Facility based housing assistance (emergency or transitional housing) 5% Housing information services and resource identification 15% Supportive services (e.g., case management, transportation, life skills, meals)
+15% TBRA 46% Short-term rent, mortgage, and utility assistance 1% Permanent housing placement assistance (e.g., security deposits, first month's rent, credit checks, utility hookups) 9% Facility based housing assistance (emergency or transitional housing) % Housing information services and resource identification 15% Supportive services (e.g., case management, transportation, life skills, meals)

-CR-56 - NHTF 91.520(h)
+CR-56 - HTF 91.520(h)

-Describe the extent to which the Grantee complied with its approved NHTF Allocation Plan and the requirements of: 24 CFR part 93.
+Describe the extent to which the grantee complied with its approved HTF allocation plan and the requirements of: 24 CFR part 93.

-The state is implementing the approved NHTF Allocation Plan, which requires that all NHTF-funded activities be reserved for extremely low-income (ELI) households, which are those at or below 30 percent of area median income (AMI).
+The state is implementing the approved NHTF Allocation Plan, which requires that all NHTF-funded activities be reserved for extremely low-income (ELI) households, which are those at or below 30% of area median income (AMI).
 Per 2017 AB 74, NHTF funding allocation priorities are based on the state's current homeless crisis.
-HCD will allocate these NHTF funds competitively, review applications, and make awards on a continuous basis to developers for operating reserve grants and capital loans for new Supportive Housing opportunities to assist the Housing for a Healthy California (HHC) program's Target Population.
+HCD will allocate these NHTF funds competitively and on the continuous basis to developers for operating reserve grants and capital loans for new Supportive Housing opportunities to assist the Housing for a Healthy California (HHC) program's Target Population.
 HCD will maximize NHTF's deep targeting requirements by devoting 100 percent of its NHTF allocation to the production and rehabilitation of rental housing units in FY 2020-21 and FY 2021-22.
 In FY 2020-21.
-HCD committed \$32.9 million to NHTF projects that will produce 403 total units, of which 169 housing units will be for persons at 30 percent or below of the area median income (AMI).
-The NHTF's first project was completed in December 2020 in Patterson, CA.
+HCD committed \$32.9 million to HTF projects that will produce 403 total units, of which 169 housing units will be for persons at 30% or below of the area median income (AMI).
+The NHTF's first project was complete in December 2020 in Patterson, CA.

-Tenure 0 - 0% of 30+ to % of the Total Units Total

-Туре 30% poverty line higher of Occupied Completed, Completed

-AMI (when poverty 30+ AMI or Units Not Units
+Tenure 0 - 0% of 30+ to % of the Total Units Total Туре 30% poverty line higher of Occupied Completed, Completed AMI (when poverty line is higher than 30% AMI) 30+ AMI or poverty line to 50% AMI Units Not Occupied Units Rental 14 0 0 14 0 14 Homebuyer 0 0 0 0 0 0

-line is higher poverty Occupied

-than 30% AMI) line to 50%

-AMI

-Rental 14 0 0 14 0 14

-Homebuyer 0 0 0 0 0 0

-Table 15 - CR-56 NHTF Units in NHTF activities completed during the period
+Table 15 - CR-56 HTF Units in HTF activities completed during the period